CowchPotatoe/Qt-Notex/README.md

 The project currently uses a custom, limited Markdown parser for the initial version, with plans to expand its Markdown and LaTeX support over time.

 ## Beta
 Notex is currently a beta project.
-Some features are incomplete and bugs may still exist.
+Some features are incomplete, and bugs may still exist.

 ## License
 Notex is licensed under the **GNU Lesser General Public License, version 2.1 (LGPL-2.1)**.